AntonStrand/1dv600-lab/need-to-know/theme-2.md

 ___

 2. ### Architectural decisions, patterns, and mechanism

+    __Architectural design__ is concerned with understanding how a software system should be organized and designing the overall structure of that system.

     #### Architectural decisions
+    A decision that affects the organization of the development and decision that has a global impact

     Targets risks.
 Make critical system decisions early on to minimize both risks and the effect.
     There is rarely any guidence on which decisions you should make.
 Comes down to experience and domain.